Breaking News- Ebola Action

 Survivors' Truths Liberia

 Every culture has traditions for resolving differences and making plans for communities.
 These approaches are naturally more familiar, accessible, and quickly implemented by local people than imported interventions.
-Liberian culture has many strong traditions that are contributing to locally-led peace but these efforts are not always visible or well understood by donor countries who are investing in Liberia's long-term stability.
+Liberian culture has many strong traditions that are contributing to locally-led peace but these efforts are not always visible or well understood by donors and others who are trying to support Liberia's long-term stability.

 Help cultivate sustainable peace in Liberia by donating today!
 Your generosity helps bring Liberian voices together, thereby paving a path toward forgiveness and real reconciliation.
 Your donation will save lives by helping to prevent a recurrence of rampant violence.